robertkirsz/styled-kit/README.md

 </Div>
 ```

-Div is a helper wrapper component that maks it ease to postion it's children using flex attributes.
+Div is a helper wrapper component that makes it easy to position its children using flex attributes.

 ## Live demo